Stellarium/stellarium/skycultures/tibetan/description.md

 ### The Lunar Mansions

 The Men Tsee Khang emblem shows 27 stick figures for the Lunar mansions arranged in a circle around the central figure.
 The same figures are also laid out in cement with bright stones connected by black lines in the circular platform which has been erected when the observatory was rebuilt.
 These 27 *gyukar* figures are described as being equal to the Indian *Nakṣatras* and represent sections of 13°20' longitude along the ecliptic.
-Actually, one of the *gyukars* consists of 2 constellations, therefore 28 *lunar constellations* are named.
+Actually, one of the *gyukars* consists of 2 asterisms, therefore 28 *lunar asterisms* are named.

 However, not much is known of the exact identification of the Tibetan Lunar Stations outside of Tibet.
 Most literature is Tibetan or Chinese only, and there were no Tibetan star maps available.
 Also our guides could not explain any of the following to us.